greenelab/covid19-review/.github/ISSUE_TEMPLATE/new-therapy-study-template.md

 #### If it is a human study, what characteristics of the study population may support/limit extrapolation?

-* Can results extrapolate easily to other similar groups? (eg same country, similar age groups)
+* Can results extrapolate easily to other similar groups? (e.g., same country, similar age groups)
 * What would happen if conditions are extended in terms of dose or duration?
-* Can results be extrapolated to other populations or in very different settings? (eg different age group, primary care setting vs emergency department etc)
+* Can results be extrapolated to other populations or in very different settings? (e.g., different age group, primary care setting vs emergency department etc)

 ### Summary of reliability